Azure-AI/Better-Exam/README.md

 - Students can access exams via special **links** or **QR codes** which their teachers would provide.
 This way, teachers can **publish an exam in a flash**.
 - Teachers can use the **exam design tool** we created to design exams.
 Our service supports long-answer, short-answer, and multiple choice questions right now, but more will be added in the future.
 At last, the system generates a link and a QR code for the exam to make publishing an exam easier for both **in-person and remote conditions**.

-The students will first have to state their name for the exam and then they are greeted with instructions on how they can use the system.
-We use basic swipe and tap mechanics to make working with the platform an intuitive experience.
 The platform works as follow:
-1. The teacher enters the questions into the system.
+- The teacher enters the questions into the system.
-2. The exam questions are converted into a JSON file which includes the information about the exam.
+- The exam questions are converted into a JSON file which includes the information about the exam.
-3. Each question’s text is sent to the Azure Text-to-Speech service from our server and the returned WAV file is stored on the server under the audio files related to this specific exam.
+- Each question’s text is sent to the Azure Text-to-Speech service from our server and the returned WAV file is stored on the server under the audio files related to this specific exam.
-4. A link is generated for the particular exam which should be distributed among the students.
+- A link is generated for the particular exam which should be distributed among the students.
-5. The students enter the exam via the generated link, speak with the platform as instructed and state their name.
+- The students enter the exam via the generated link, speak with the platform as instructed and state their name.
-6. The students are greeted with an optional tutorial on how to use the platform.
+- The students are greeted with an optional tutorial on how to use the platform.
-7. Each question is on a separate page and students can travers between them by swiping left and right.
+- Each question is on a separate page and students can travers between them by swiping left and right.
 On each page, first the question’s audio is played out.
 Then, the students can record their own answer to the question.
-8. The recorded voice is sent to our servers and is converted to the text by using the Azure Speech-to-Text service.
+- The recorded voice is sent to our servers and is converted to the text by using the Azure Speech-to-Text service.
-9. At the end of the exam, all the generated for each student and the question texts are combined into one final PDF file that the teacher has access to.
+- At the end of the exam, all the generated for each student and the question texts are combined into one final PDF file that the teacher has access to.

 ## 🔧 How we built it
 ### 🖼 The Big Picture: